Bittersweet Love - Кэтти Уильямс - Table of Contents Читать онлайн любовный роман

 Long enough to make up her mind once and for all that loving Kane Marshall was a disease which she would overcome if she died in the process.

+Even so, standing here in front of the building and knowing that she would be seeing him for the first time in six months made her skin prickle with alarm.
 She was realistic enough to realise that her idiotic love for him was responsible for that clutching knot in the pit of her stomach, but that didn’t mean that she had to like it.

 She took a deep breath and quickly covered the ground towards the building, her feet automatically taking her to the private lift which would carry her straight up to his office.
 The knot in her stomach seemed to have grown, making it difficult for her to breathe, and her hands were balled into nervous fists in her pockets.
 Thank heavens her cool, slightly aloof face betrayed none of this inner turmoil.
 The outward package might have undergone a few renovations here and there, but basically she was the same collected person as she always had been.
 She had spent years perfecting the ability to express on her face only what she wanted the world to see, and as she stepped into the office now, quietly hanging her jacket on the coat-stand next to her large L-shaped desk, she thanked God for that.